 Free Webinar: Helping your Not-for-Profit organization weather the economic storm

-This May, we are organizing a free webinar with our friends at Charity Village.
+This May, we organized with a free webinar with our friends at Charity Village.
 COVID-19 has caused immense disruption to our economy and we’ve seen many NFP organizations across Canada struggle to retain donors and stay afloat.
-Our webinar aims to provide NFP organizations with strategies and measures that they can take to stay financially and operationally strong during these challenging times.

 During our webinar, we shared some tactics that organizations can use to manage their financial and operational challenges in the short term, as well as strategies for the long term.